-Simulation of species-rich forests with the growth model FORMIND
+Simulation of species-rich forests with the forest model FORMIND

-FORMIND is an individual based, forest gap model that is able to simulate the growth of species-rich forests.
+FORMIND is an individual based, forest gap model that is used to simulate the growth of forests.

 Individual-based means that growth is calculated for each tree individually.
-Trees in high diversity forests are aggregated into different plant functional types in order to facilitate the parameter definition of similar-behaving species and to reduce computing time.
+In high diversity forests, species are classified into different plant functional types in order to facilitate the parameter estimation and to reduce computing time.

-The model area (1 to 50 ha) is divided into 20m x 20m patches.
-Forest gaps are implemented in order to simulate forest structure and dynamics.
-Gaps can occur due to dying trees or external disturbances like fire or landslides.
-Once a gap has formed, light-demanding species can establish themselves.
+Analized forest area (1 to 50 ha) is divided into 20m x 20m patches.
+Large trees can fall down and create gaps in the forest leading to the simulation of forest structure and dynamics.
+Gaps can occur also due to disturbances like fire, landslides, logging or drought.
+Once a gap has formed, light-demanding species can establish.

 Current research topics are: